Search For A Disorder

 A variety of metabolic and physical abnormalities have been reported with LCA but many publications are from the pre-genomic era and the significance of such associations remains uncertain.
 Most extraocular signs result from delays in mental development but it is uncertain what role, if any, that visual deprivation plays.
 Perhaps 20% of patients are mentally retarded or have significant cognitive deficits.

-Below are the relevant genetic features of the 17 known types of LCA.
+Below are links to the genotypic and phenotypic features of the 17 known types of LCA.
 All cause disease in the homozygous or compound heterozygous state.

 LCA type OMIM# Locus Gene Symbol